 The survey asked whether other appropriate campus entities receive mental health training.
 One institution reported that it provides specific training for athletes as well as for academic departments where levels of stress are known to be very high.
-Another institution reported that it is discussing whether to offer QPR to coaches, athletes, and Greek associations.
+Another institution reported that it is offering QPR to coaches, athletes, and Greek associations.
 A few universities reported providing training to victim advocates; one also indicated that it provides training to the Lesbian, Gay, Bisexual, and Transgender Resource Center.